Dragonmystic707/exalted-reincarnated/docs/System.md

 **Using enough Peripheral Motes in a single action** will inflame the anima banner:

 -   **(0m) Dim** The natural state of the anima.
-It is invisible to all &gt; natural senses, but may be seen by those that can peek into the &gt; Spirit Realm.
+It is invisible to all natural senses, but may be seen by those that can peek into the Spirit Realm.

--   **(1-5m) Glowing** A thin outline of the anima appears around the &gt; character, with the respective Caste Mark appearing on their brow. &gt; Characters may still disguise and hide their anima through mundane &gt; means, such as clothes.
+-   **(1-5m) Glowing** A thin outline of the anima appears around the character, with the respective Caste Mark appearing on their brow.

--   **(6-10m) Burning** Essence burns and sheds from the Exalts body, &gt; much like the burning of a fire.
-Hiding the anima at this level is &gt; impossible through mundane means.
+    Characters may still disguise and hide their anima through mundane means, such as clothes.

--   **(11m+) Bonfire** A grand display of solidified Essence wraps &gt;
+-   **(6-10m) Burning** Essence burns and sheds from the Exalts body, much like the burning of a fire.
+Hiding the anima at this level is impossible through mundane means.

-    around the body, shining its personal iconography to all of those &gt; in the scene.
+-   **(11m+) Bonfire** A grand display of solidified Essence wraps around the body, shining its personal iconography to all of those in the scene.

 Anima Flare takes 15 minutes to naturally abate and decrease in rating, so long that no action inflames them again.
 Often, this means that the